Snuol district

 Snuol (ស្នួល) is a district in Kratié province, Cambodia.
 According to the 1998 census of Cambodia, it had a population of 35,156.
 The population recorded by the 2008 census was 61,603.
+The city was the site of a major Vietnam War battle during the Cambodian Civil War.
+Snoul Wildlife Sanctuary was a protected area in the district, but it was degazetted in 2018 after extensive deforestation.

 Administration

 As of 2020, the district contains the following communes and villages.